CELMA-project/CELMA/README.md

 * derivation: Derivation of operators and boundaries
 * MES: Checking if implementation is convergent
 * parameters: Calculation of typical parameters
+* toolbox: Scripts and functions which are not essential to the runs

 Branch: master - Running and stable with latest BOUT-dev commit